goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

 indexing
 ~~~~~~~~

-  - Allow to explicit define of what, where and when get indexed
+  - Allow to explicitly define of what, where and when get indexed.

   - Reduce index calls.
 The existing zope.app.catalog implementation forces to
     index every object which raises a ObjectAddedEvent.
 This ends in trying to